Best Laptops for College Students 2026

 How long does a college laptop actually last?

 Four years is the realistic ownership horizon for the daily-driver laptop.
 Apple chassis routinely last five to six years; Windows chassis trend three to four before screen, battery, or hinge problems surface.
-The Framework 13 stretches the chassis horizon to six-plus years if you swap the mainboard at year three.
-Resale at year four recovers about 50% for Apple, 25% for Lenovo and ASUS, and varies for Framework based on the upgrade path.
+Resale at year four recovers about 50% for Apple and 25% for Lenovo and ASUS.

 Can any of these laptops handle gaming?